GoogleCloudPlatform/podcast/site/content/post/episode-200-massive-with-bjorn-lindberg/index.md

 ##### Björn Lindberg

-Björn Lindberg, to the best of my knowledge is working as On-Line technical director at Massive Entertainment a Ubisoft owned and operated game studio in Malmö Sweden.
+Björn Lindberg is working as On-Line technical director at Massive Entertainment a Ubisoft owned and operated game studio in Malmö Sweden.
 He does design and implementation of on-line backend systems for large AAA on-line games such as The Division series of games and World in Conflict.

 ##### Interview